BellerophonMobile/goflagbuilder/README.md

 ## Major Release Changelog

- * **2014/11/03: Release 1.0!** Though not mature at all, we consider gobuildflags to be usable.
+ * **2014/11/03: Release 1.0!** Though not mature at all, we consider GoFlagBuilder to be usable.

 ## License

-gobuildflags is provided under the open source
+GoFlagBuilder is provided under the open source
 [MIT license](http://opensource.org/licenses/MIT):

 > The MIT License (MIT)